-Note: Students must apply for admission to the Faculty of Education during this year.
+Note: Students must apply for admission to the Faculty of Education by January 15 of Year 3 of their program.

-Program Structure (Elementary Route) 134.4.2
+Program Structure (Elementary Route) 144.4.2

-- (1) BPE Degree Core: A group of courses totalling ★60 from the Faculty of Physical Education and Recreation, which parallels the BPE degree core with a few exceptions: - Students will take PEDS 205, 240, 293 - (★3) chosen from DANCE, HE ED, PEDS, PERLS, or RLS - b.
-Students will not be required to take PEDS 200. - (2) BEd Degree Core: A group of courses totalling ★60 taken from the Faculty of Education to meet the requirements for teaching certification. - BEd Elementary Elements: Students complete non-Education courses from the following categories: Language/Literature, Math, Social Sciences, Natural Sciences, Fine Arts, Health, and Physical Education.
+- (1) BPE Degree Core: A group of courses totalling ★63 from the Faculty of Physical Education and Recreation, which parallels the BPE degree core. - BEd Degree Core: A group of courses totalling ★66 taken from the Faculty of Education to meet the requirements for teaching certification. - (3) BEd Elementary Elements: Students complete non-Education courses from the following categories: Language/Literature, Math, Social Sciences, Natural Sciences, Fine Arts, Health, and Physical Education.
 These courses are to provide the "generalist teacher" with a wide background of content in order to be better prepared to teach various aspects of the elementary school curriculum.
 Several courses in the BPE degree core satisfy these requirements.
-Students also complete ★6 in English and ★3 in Math to satisfy these requirements. - (4) Option Component: A group of courses totalling ★9 of open option courses which may be taken from within the Faculty or from Departments outside of the Faculty.

-- (5) Aquatics Component: Students will be required to provide proof of swimming certification to Red Cross AquaQuest Level 12 or equivalent level of skill (e.g., Royal Lifesaving Society Bronze Medallion or YMCA Level 6), or successfully complete PAC 110 or PAC 310.
-Students unable to complete this requirement due to medical reasons must provide medical documentation. - (6) Activity Component: Please refer to §134.1.1(2) for information on the goals and focus of Activity Courses in the Faculty of Physical Education and Recreation.
+Students also complete ★6 in English and ★3 in Math to satisfy these requirements. - Option Component: A group of courses totalling ★12 of open option courses which may be taken from within the Faculty or from Departments outside of the Faculty. - Aquatics Component: Students will be required to provide proof of swimming certification to Red Cross AquaQuest Level 12 (White) or equivalent level of skill (e.g., Royal Lifesaving Society Bronze Medallion or YMCA Star 6), or successfully complete PAC 110.
+Students unable to complete this requirement due to medical reasons must provide medical - Activity Component: Please refer to §144.1.1(2) for information on the goals and focus of Activity Courses in the Faculty of Physical Education and Recreation.